MPEGGroup/mpeg-sdl-parser/README.md

   prettyPrint
 } from "@mpeggroup/mpeg-sdl-parser";

-// Create a Lezer based SDL parser
+// Create a Lezer based SDL concrete syntax parser.
 // This will create a lenient parser which recovers from parse errors and places error nodes in the parse tree.
-// A strict parser which will throw SyntacticParseError can be created with createStrictSdlParser(). const parser = await createLenientSdlParser();
+// A strict parser which will throw a `SyntacticParseError` can be created with `createStrictSdlParser()`. const parser = await createLenientSdlParser();

 // Prepare the SDL input
-const sdlStringInput = new SdlStringInput("computed int i;");
+const sdlStringInput = new SdlStringInput("class A{}");

 // Parse SDL input and produce a parse tree const sdlParseTree = sdlParser.parse(sdlStringInput);